fbpx

 • Respond to familiar voices.

-• Feel soothed by soft vowels like drawn out oooohs and ahhhs which usually calm many fussy babies.
+• Feel soothed by soft vowels like drawn-out oooohs and ahhhs which usually calm many fussy babies.

 • Enjoy making noise.
 Most babies shake objects and rattle toys because they enjoy the sounds made.

 • Constantly babble and make vocal noises experimenting with making a sound.
-It’s difficult to find a four- to a six-month-old baby that doesn’t constantly babble.
+It’s difficult to find a four- to six-month-old baby that doesn’t constantly babble.

 • Respond to music or vibrations.